 I often find myself with a few stray pitas.
-Without a plan, they stick around until they get rock hard, or become covered in mold like a science experiment.
-This salad makes sure neither fate has to come to pass, and provides a healthy, flavorful side or main course.
+This lemon tahini kale salad recipe makes sure those pitas don’t go to waste.
 And the best part, it doesn’t matter if the pitas are stale!

 1 scallion, chopped